numpy/numpy-tutorials/content/tutorial-nlp-from-scratch.md

 ## 1. Data Collection
 ----

-Before we begin there are a few pointers you should always keep in mind before choosing the data you wish to train your model on:
+Before you begin there are a few pointers you should always keep in mind before choosing the data you wish to train your model on:
 - **Identifying Data Bias** - Bias is a component of the human thought process, and data collected from humans therefore inherently reflects that bias.
 Some ways in which this bias tends to occur in Machine Learning datasets are:
     - *Bias in historical data*: Historical data are often skewed towards, or against, particular groups.
         Data can also be severely imbalanced with limited information on protected groups.